JavaScript has 8 data types:

 Primitive types (7):

-— objects (including arrays, functions, dates, etc.)Includes integers, decimals, special values.
+object — objects (including arrays, functions, dates, etc.)Includes integers, decimals, special values.

 let age = 25; // integer